ENGLISH LANGUAGE ARTS 8

 ENGLISH LANGUAGE ARTS 10

-At Richmond Secondary School, all English 10 students will continue to build on their writing, reading, speaking and listening skills while developing their postive personal and cultural identities, communication and critical thinking competencies.
-All English 10 classes will integrate the New Media and Spoken Language learning standards.
-Students have the choice of the following two courses.
-Please note, both of these options will meet the needs of all post-secondary programs.
-Students considering enrolling in the IB Diploma Programme in Grade 11 are encouraged to selected option A.
+At Richmond Secondary School, all English 10 students will continue to build on their writing, reading, speaking and listening skills while developing their postive personal and cultural identities, communication and critical thinking core competencies.
+All English 10 classes will offer a diverse curricula and integrate New Media, Creative Writing and Spoken Language learning standards.
+All students at Richmond Secondary School will complete the same English Language Arts course.

 IB ENGLISH AND THEORY OF KNOWLEDGE